 This comment represents a common incidence.
 Let's support talented native signers worthy noted below.

 One of many videos by Finnish rapper of Signmark in a different signed language, not ASL.

 More Deaf artists are Sean Berdy, Amber Zion, Rosa Lee Timm, Sean Forbes, and more.

 What everyone can do is to respect.
-Especially, respect a minority, oppressed group.
+Especially, respect a minority, unprivileged/oppressed group.

-Several years ago (2010s), a hearing duo emailed me her request for helping her with signing a song for the internationally-recognized, well-respected event to pay respect to a tragic event.
+Several years ago (2010s), a hearing duo emailed me her request for helping her with signing a song for the internationally-recognized, well-respected event to pay respect to a tragic event (massacre) in another country.
 I inquired further and recommended that they invited Deaf persons signing in their country's native signed language.
 It's significant that Deaf people perform a song that they represent their own people's language.
-No, they wanted ASL and they were going to sign themselves (hearing privilege).
+No, they wanted ASL and they were going to sign themselves (hearing privilege and cultural appropriation).
 I refused.
 This hearing person further tried to convince how important the event was.
 Again, I downright declined.
 It was important to herself that she herself signs instead of a Deaf person.

 Dr Raychelle Harris shares a passage she wrote from pages 250-252 in Exploring Deaf Culture: Deaf Communities in the United States (Leigh, Andrews & Harris, 2018).
 She made this excerpt publicly shareable on Facebook, February 2017, and has granted permission to post here.